DanteDT/pmd/README.md

 Suggestions welcome to improve the epub experience, and to further clean up the content.
 Something not work on your reader?
 Please report it.

 Check the config.yaml, and set `debugging: True` to work on isolated modifications.

+With respect and gratitude for Herman and Margaret.
+-- DDT